Ralph Lauren's (RL) CEO Patrice Louvet on Q4 2020 Results - Earnings Call Transcript

 Patrice Louvet

 Thank you, Corinna.
 Good morning everyone and thank you for joining today's call.
-The spread of COVID-19 around the world has been devastating and our thoughts are with the many impacted by the virus.
+The spread of COVID-19 around the world has been devastating, and our thoughts are with the many impacted by the virus.
 The pandemic has not only affected our organization and recent financial performance, but it has had unprecedented consequences on the communities we operate in around the world.
-Under these extraordinary circumstances our teams have responded to the call with agility and resilience working tirelessly from their living rooms and kitchen tables across time zones.
-Roth and I want to recognize and thank them for their dedication and commitment.
+Under these extraordinary circumstances, our teams have responded to the call with agility and resilience working tirelessly from their living rooms and kitchen tables across time zones.
+Ralph and I want to recognize and thank them for their dedication and commitment.

 Our objective is to emerge from this period stronger than we came into it.
-And before we review our recent financial performance, I want to spend some time on the actions we are taking to ensure we not only endure through this crisis but our position to thrive long-term.
+And before we review our recent financial performance, I want to spend some time on the actions we are taking to ensure we not only endure through this crisis but are positioned to thrive long-term.

 From the start of the outbreak, we moved quickly to protect the safety and wellbeing of our employees, consumers, and communities.
 This included widespread store and office closures led by Asia in late January, followed by Europe and North America in March.
-Like many of you we are working in new ways across the company, including working from home.
-And we've implemented new health and safety measures where that is not possible.
-We also took proactive steps to ensure the long-term financial health of our business, including expense reductions, further strengthening our balance sheet and liquidity and pivoting our supply chain to adjust inventories to changing demand.
-Meanwhile, we accelerated efforts to drive sales to our digital ecosystem as consumer stayed home.
+Like many of you, we are working in new ways across the company, including working from home, and we've implemented new health and safety measures where that is not possible.
+We also took proactive steps to ensure the long-term financial health of our business, including expense reductions, further strengthening our balance sheet and liquidity, and pivoting our supply chain to adjust inventories to changing demand.
+Meanwhile, we accelerated efforts to drive sales to our digital ecosystem as consumers stayed home.

 On the expense side, we've been addressing our most significant fixed cost around the world.
 This includes ongoing work with our landlords to negotiate rent relief and pausing all new store build-outs.
 We reduced corporate expenses, including a freeze on our global travel and hiring during the crisis.
-And then April we announced pay cuts for executives, Board and me along with furloughing or flexing down a significant number of our employees across the company.
+And in April we announced pay cuts for executives, Board, and me along with furloughing or flexing down a significant number of our employees across the company.
 Ralph is foregoing his bonus for fiscal 2020 and his entire salary for fiscal 2021.

 We have also focused on delivering on our purpose in the communities in which we operate.
-For example, in March we donated $10 million toward emergency covert relief through our Ralph Lauren Corporate Foundation.
-These funds will support the COVID-19 Solidarity Response Fund, our longstanding partners in cancer care, our employee relief fund to support Ralph Lauren employees in need and the CFDA/Vogue Fashion Fund for COVID-19 relief.
+For example, in March we donated $10 million toward emergency COVID relief through our Ralph Lauren Corporate Foundation.
+These funds will support the COVID-19 Solidarity Response Fund, our longstanding partners in cancer care, our employee relief fund to support Ralph Lauren employees in need, and the CFDA/Vogue Fashion Fund for COVID-19 relief.

 We also mobilized our teams and supply chain to deliver 250,000 masks and 50,000 isolation gowns to support medical staff.
 And we are providing 1.5 million units of comfort apparel, hundreds of meals and even Ralph's Coffee for frontline workers across many of our key markets.

 Next, I want to share some perspective on our experience managing through COVID in mainland China over the past few months.
 As we prepare to reopen markets around the world, we're applying learnings and strategies from China where the recent recovery gives us confidence that we are making the right decisions now to position our company for long-term, sustainable growth and value creation.
-We started the quarter with strong, continued momentum in mainland China, our fastest growing market with sales up more than 35% in January, driven by all of our direct to consumer channels.
+We started the quarter with strong, continued momentum in mainland China, our fastest growing market, with sales up more than 35% in January driven by all of our direct-to-consumer channels.

 By early February, we closed nearly all of our stores in the market due to COVID.
 We took early strategic actions across marketing and distribution in China, which we have applied in our other markets as the pandemic continued to spread.
-First, we quickly shifted our marketing to focus on optimistic messages around family, togetherness and giving, values that have always been an authentic part of who we are.
-We partnered with celebrities like J. J. Lin, Jim and Wang Leehom to amplify our messaging.
+First, we quickly shifted our marketing to focus on optimistic messages around family, togetherness, and giving, values that have always been an authentic part of who we are.
+We partnered with celebrities like J. J. Lin, Jim, and Wang Leehom to amplify our messaging.
 This content resonated well with our consumers across Asia, driving over 124 million video views and a 33% increase in positive brand mentions on social media in Q4 versus Q3.

 Second, we accelerated our digital and omnichannel capabilities in China in the fourth quarter to better serve our consumers during the store closures and beyond.
 We were excited to launch digital clienteling, with virtual appointments and customized filing recommendations based on shopper's previous purchases.
 This program helped to mitigate traffic declines and leverage store inventories while consumers stayed home.